dominikdepta/docker-cheatsheet/docs/containers.md

   --env PORT=3000 \
   --env-file ./.env \
   <image-name>
 # -d, --detach          Run container in background and print container ID
 # -e, --env list        Set environment variables
 #     --name string     Assign a name to the container
 # -p, --publish list    Publish a container's port(s) to the host
 #     --rm              Automatically remove the container when it exits
 # -v, --volume list     Bind mount a volume
+# -w, --workdir string  Working directory inside the container
 ```

 **List containers**